 PPD ACT is a research study developed by Postpartum Depression: Action Towards Causes and Treatment (PACT) Consortium, an international group of academic clinicians and scientists committed to understanding the interaction of genes and environment to predict which women are at risk of postpartum depression (PPD).

-We are working together to engage women who currently have or had postpartum depression or postpartum psychosis in a genetics research study using our free iOS and free android mobile app, PPD ACT, which is currently available in Australia, Canada, and the US, and coming soon to the UK and to Denmark.
+We are working together to engage women who currently have or had postpartum depression or postpartum psychosis in a genetics research study using our free iOS and free android mobile app, PPD ACT, which is currently available in English and in Spanish in Australia, Canada, and the US, and coming soon to the UK and to Denmark.

 The PACT Australia team is composed of several different institutions, including Naomi Wray and team at Queensland.